gilbertkristiaan/advprog-modul6/README.md

 Once the response is fully prepared, it is written to the **TCP stream** using the `write_all` method, ensuring that the browser receives and renders the HTML correctly.

-## Milestone 3: Request Validation and Conditional Response Handling
+## Milestone 3: Validating Request and Selectively Responding

 Screenshot:
 ![Commit 3 screen capture](/assets/images/commit3.png)